 The Files - This is the rectangle on the bottom right.
 This is a bit like the File Explorer in Windows, or the Finder on a Mac.
 It shows you what files and folders R can see.

 You should also be able to see that the two rectangles on the right have a number of other “tabs”.
 These work like tabs on a web browser.

 The top rectangle has the tabs “Environment” and “History”.
-The History tab keeps a record of commands you’ve recently typed into the Console.
-This can sometimes be useful.
+The History tab keeps a record of commands you’ve given R. This can sometimes be useful.